Little Forest (film)

-Little Forest is a 2018 South Korean drama film directed by Yim Soon-rye and based on a manga series of the same name by Daisuke Igarashi which was first published in 2002.
+Little Forest is a 2018 South Korean drama film directed by Yim Soon-rye, based on the manga series Little Forest by Daisuke Igarashi.
 It stars Kim Tae-ri as Hye-won, a young woman who, after failing to pass the national qualification exam to become a teacher, abandons her part-time job in Seoul and returns to the rural village where she grew up.

 Synopsis

 The story of a young woman who returns to her childhood home, in a traditional Korean village, after leaving for the big city in pursuit of what turned out to be an elusive dream.
 When she returns home, her mother isn't there – but her mother's "Little Forest", the many ways in which a single mother successfully made a home for her beloved child, unfurls with a long succession of lovingly sketched details involving mostly food preparation.

-The unfurling moments are lightly but lovingly shared with two childhood friends, one of whom also abandoned her elusive dream of success in the big city (Seoul) and the other who is still pursuing the small town equivalent of that elusive dream—without ever leaving home.
+Two childhood friends are featured.
+One has abandoned his ambition to succeed in Seoul.
+The other, who never left home, continues to pursue that ambition locally.